 Having been famous as a residence of Tzars and high society, Saint Petersburg nowadays has a wide range of budget hotels and hostels located in the very heart of the city.
 The most evident accommodation type for those who do not want to splurge on lodging is a hostel or a mini-hotel where you can find separate economy rooms.

-Soul Kitchen Hostel is often referred to as the best hostel in Saint Petersburg because of its design, service, perfect marriage of modern interiors and beautiful historical building and cosy atmosphere in the air.
+Soul Kitchen Hostel is often referred to as the best hostel in Saint Petersburg because of its design, service, perfect marriage of modern interiors and beautiful historical building, and cozy atmosphere in the air.

 Saint Petersburg has its Guest card — a card which combines the best museums pass and public transport pass.
 It costs from 3 990 RUB for 48 hours and allows you to save up to 30 percent for entertainment and city transit.

-If you cannot accept the concept of posh night clubs with super-pricey checks and luxury atmosphere, then go straight to locations chosen by the locals.
+If you cannot accept the concept of posh nightclubs with super-pricey checks and a luxury atmosphere, then go straight to locations chosen by the locals.
 Among them is the vivid Rubinstein street full of pubs and cafes suited to every fancy; Golitsyn Loft housing with bars, cafes, shops and galleries looking like a small town inside the city.
-One of the favourite places of Russian youth is Etagi loft project — it is also a complex of shops and cafes but it also features a sky deck on a safe roof where you can have a picnic, take a part in one of the regular events (like mulled wine festival) and meet the sunset.
-Price for the roof entrance varies from 150 RUB to 250 RUB depending on the day and time.
+One of the favorite places of Russian youth is the Etagi loft project — it is also a complex of shops and cafes but it also features a sky deck on a safe roof where you can have a picnic, take a part in one of the regular events (like mulled wine festival) and meet the sunset.
+The price for the roof entrance varies from 150 RUB to 250 RUB depending on the day and time.

 To travel around the city with the minimum expense, you should, of course, learn how to use public transportation in Saint Petersburg.
 It is not that hard, but you should have in mind some tips.